Investigating the performance of RPM JTWPAs by optimizing LC-resonator elements: Results and Discussion

 Figure~\ref{fig:cross_sec} shows the cross sections marked by the solid yellow and dashed black lines in Fig.~\ref{fig:GainOpt}.
 It can be seen that both gain and squeezing have optimal point with $C_c$ being the most relevant parameter, as seen by the quick decrease of performance for $C_c$ away from the optimal point.

+When resonator parameters are optimized, maximum performance is achieved at pump frequencies close to the resonance frequency of the device, Figs.~\ref{fig:GainOpt}-\ref{fig:cross_sec}.
+However, we have shown that when operating the device at $f_p \sim f_r$ for large $C_c$ and small $C_r$, e.g. Fig.~\ref{fig:cross_sec}, the gain becomes purely imaginary, i.e. $\beta^4 k(\omega) k(2\omega_p - \omega) < \Delta k^2 (\omega) / 4$.
+In this regime the gain becomes sinusoidal and follows,

+with $\epsilon:= \Delta k^2 \left( 4 \beta^4 k(\omega) k(2\omega_p - \omega) \right)^{-1}$, similarly the squeezing becomes a combination of sine and cosine terms.
+This regime can be avoided by tuning the pump frequency away from resonance.
+At these pump frequencies the device performance is reduced compared to $f_p \sim f_r$, but allows us to continue operating the device with substantial gain and squeezing at all $(C_r, C_c)$ combinations.

-To visualize the full parameter space, in Fig.~\ref{fig:CrCcheatmap} we plot $G$ and $S_X$ depending on both capacitances by fixing the signal frequency at 5 GHz.
-At small $C_r$ values increasing $C_c$ degrades the performance of the device, while at larger $C_r>40\,$pF these almost-zero-gain areas are not present.
-We can see that there is a quadratic relationship mapping the $(C_c, C_r)$ values that offer better performance.
-This trend is emphasized in Fig.~\ref{fig:CrCcheatmap_BW}, where the bandwidth above 16 dB is shown.
+To visualize the full parameter space, in Fig.~\ref{fig:CrCcheatmap} we plot $G$ and $S_X$ depending on both capacitances by fixing the signal frequency at 5 GHz and tuning $f_p$ GHz at each point to maximize gain.
+For these simulations we have discretized the pump frequency optimization range in gigahertz as ${f_{p,n} = 5.5 + 0.017n}$ with $n=0,\dots, 30$.

+At small $C_r$ and $C_c$ values gain and squeezing are minimum.
+The $(C_c, C_r)$-parameter space reveals multiple underlying trends which offer best performance.
+These trends are emphasized in Fig.~\ref{fig:CrCcheatmap_BW}, where the bandwidth above 16 dB is shown, and clearly depicted in Fig.~\ref{fig:CrCcheatmap_Dk} where these trends show best phase matching.